 See what these terms mean for you

-Will my policy pay to replace my belongings?
+Will your policy pay to replace your belongings?

 For the most part, your belongings decrease in value as time passes.
 Allstate homeowners insurance offers two different types of coverage for your things:

 Covers the cost of replacing your belongings minus depreciation

 - Reimbursement provision

 Covers the cost of replacing your damaged or destroyed belongings with new belongings of the same kind and quality at the time of the claim